sarabenali88/IoT/docs/web/database.md

 1. Save the file by using .sql extension in a location where you can easily access it.
 2. Open Mysql workbench and open one of your connection
 3. In your connection go to File -> Open SQL script and select the file you have saved.
+4. Open the file
-4. To run the script you can click on the left lightning bolt
+5. To run the script you can click on the left lightning bolt

-Below is a short video explaining it:
+Below is a short video explaining it (In the video I have selected a random file):

 [Intro to run a script](https://youtu.be/HASmQIaTziQ)